Conservation Law Foundation: State-level climate mandates

 CLF has worked with partners in every New England state to pass binding laws that require significant cuts in climate-damaging emissions by 2050.
 Climate scientists agree that, globally, nations must lower greenhouse gas emissions within 10 years to avoid catastrophic climate change.
 With federal climate action stymied, CLF and its partners have successfully pushed state governments in Massachusetts, Maine, Vermont, Rhode Island, and Connecticut to pass binding climate laws – or to update existing laws – to ensure accountability in meeting emissions targets, with the goal of achieving net zero emissions in New England by 2050.

 Zero Waste Project

-Landfills and waste incinerators are dangerous and unsustainable.
+According to CLF, landfills and waste incinerators are dangerous and unsustainable.
 Their harmful impacts are felt most acutely by Environmental Justice (EJ) communities, which host a disproportionate number of these facilities compared to wealthier communities.
 Through the Zero Waste Project, CLF is raising awareness about the negative health and environmental impacts of trash and pushing forward solutions to reduce waste.
-Among other successes, CLF and partners successfully pushed Maine’s legislature to pass the first “Extended Producer Responsibility” bill in the country in 2021.
+Among other successes, CLF and partners successfully pushed Maine’s legislature to pass the first "Extended Producer Responsibility" bill in the country in 2021.